 What is the issue, problem, or challenge?

 Thousands of at-risk youths & young adults in Sierra Leone have never used a computer, let alone received any basic training / education in Information Age skills.
-Through this training, unemployed youths and school dropouts will be able to become productively engaged and better qualified to obtain jobs that were previously unqualified for.
+Through this training, youths will be able to become productively engaged and better qualified to obtain jobs that they were previously unqualified for.
 There is a dire need for this form of training, available principally at commercial prices, beyond their reach.
-This helps to level the playing field.
+This helps to bridge the Digital Divide and level the playing field.

 How will this project solve this problem?

-Youth & young adults are provided with free training in basic computer skills, office applications & Internet.
-These skills are in high demand.
-Group interactions, mentoring, discussions and question & answer sessions help to reinforce learning.
+Youth and young adults are provided with free training in basic computer skills, office applications & Internet.
 This training will effectively equip them to obtain jobs by providing the vital proficiency / skills needed.
+Through the computers and provided training, they will learn how to use a computer extensively, opening them up to new educational, employment and business opportunities.
+After receiving the training we provide, multiple youths have been able to secure jobs.

 Potential Long Term Impact